 The former home of George and Martha Washington's granddaughter, Tudor Place Historic House & Garden offer formal gardens and a house full of artifacts from the Washington family.
 The mansion was designed by Dr. William Thornton who also engineered the U.S. Capitol.
 For those with an interest in early American history, but without the time to travel to the more-famous Mount Vernon, this museum within the city is ideal.
 Docents lead the frequent tours for a nominal price while the tours to the gardens are free of cost.

-The International Spy Museum provides a unique glimpse into the innovative world of espionage and its impact throughout history and present day.
-The state of the art exhibits includes artifacts and spy stories from all over the world.
-The museum showcases espionage artifacts from the 21st century to as far back as the Greek empire.
-Visitors can also be a part of a movie setup and play the part of a spy, by solving puzzles and overcoming obstacles.
-During your visit to the museum, you'll adopt a cover identity and then lead into the briefing room to learn about the life of a spy.
+The International Spy Museum provides a unique glimpse into the thrilling world of espionage and its impact throughout history and present day.
+The museum showcases espionage artifacts from the 21st century to as far back as the Greek Empire.
+Visitors get the chance to be a part of a movie setup and play the role of a heroic spy, who solves puzzles and overcomes obstacles.
+During your visit to the museum, you're made to adopt a cover identity and led into a briefing room, where you learn about the life of a spy.
 Highly interactive, informative and fun, a visit to this museum is well worth the price.

 The National Gallery is the national art museum, established in 1937, houses an extensive collection of European and American art in two spectacular buildings.
 It boasts exquisite collections in the form of paintings, drawings, prints, photographs, sculptures, medals, and decorative arts, showcasing the development of Western Art to date.
 Designed by I.M.
 Pei, this triangular building is a key city landmark and home to famous pieces of art and other temporary exhibitions.